|

 The Blood Resource

-• the longitudinal plasma levels of blood proteins in healthy individuals
+- the longitudinal blood protein levels in healthy individuals during two years

-• the levels of plasma proteins using immune assays and proteomics
+- the levels of plasma proteins using immune assays and mass spectrometry

 Disease

-• comprehensive and precise protein levels in blood covering 59 diseases
+- Comprehensive and precise blood protein levels across 59 diseases

 Blood plasma proteome